nachocpol/AwesomeEngine/Readme.md

 **To build:**

-1. First, you will need to generate the assimp solution using CMake GUI.
-Set generator to: **Visual Studio 15 2017 Win64**.
-Then go ahead and generate the solution.
+1. Generate the assimp solution using CMake.

-2. Go into Depen/bullet and run *build_visual_studio_vr_pybullet_double.bat*.
+2. Do the same for reactphysics3D.

 3. Run *BuildDepen.bat* this will compile the dependencies.